superduper-io/superduper/docs/content/tutorials/vector_search.md

     ```

     The `encodable` specifies the type of the output of the `__call__` method,
-    which will be a subclass of `superduperdb.components.datatype._BaseEncodable`.
+    which will be a subclass of `superduper.components.datatype._BaseEncodable`.
     These encodables become leaves in the tree defines by a `Document`.

     ### `Schema`